School Russian Trip to Moscow

 Gorky Park has children's play areas, fun fairs, various rides and an enormous Ferris Wheel which provides spectacular views of the city.
 There is also the original Buran spacecraft for the kids to take part in the "Cosmic Experience".
 During the winter the footpaths flood over and freeze, which allow ice-stating around the park, and also an annual ice sculpture competition!

-The imposing home of the internationally-famed Bolshoi ballet was constructed in 1824 by Osip Bove, though the company itself was begun in 1773 as a dancing school for the Moscow Orphanage.
-For much of its history the Bolshoi was overshadowed by the Mariinsky Theatre in St. Petersburg, but with Moscow''s restoration as the capital in 1918 it gained pre-eminence.
-For most of the last three decades ...
+The imposing home of the internationally-famed Bolshoi ballet was constructed in 1824 by Osip Bove, though the company itself began in 1773 as a dancing school for the Moscow Orphanage.
+For much of its history the Bolshoi was overshadowed by the Mariinsky Theatre in St. Petersburg, but with Moscow's restoration as the capital in 1918 it gained pre-eminence.
+For most of the last thr...

 Moscow Metro is one of the world's most heavily used metro systems.
 It was constructed in the early 1930's and is famous for its palatial marble stations with mosaics, chandeliers, precious materials and beautiful examples of socialist realist art.
 Particularly notable stations are: Komsomolskaya (1952), Kievskaya (1954), Novoslobodskaya (1950) and Ploshchad Revolutsii (1939).
 Mayak...

-Red Square (Krasnaya Ploschad) separates the Kremlin from the merchant quarter of Kitay-Gorod.
-It is the most famous square in the country (and arguably the world) and all the major streets in the city gravitate towards it.
-Established in 1493 after the wooden buildings on the territory were cleared by Ivan III, the name itself bears no relation to communism nor to the prevalence of red in the squ...
+Red Square separates the Kremlin from the merchant quarter of Kitay-Gorod.
+It is the most famous square in the country, and arguably the world, and all the major streets in the city gravitate towards it.
+Established in 1493 after the wooden buildings on the territory were cleared by Ivan III, the name itself bears no relation to communism nor to the prevalence of red in the square, ...

 The hotel offers a great selection of restaurants as well as a small selection of shops including; a pharmacy, newsagents and gift shop.

-This hotel also has the added benefit of a swimming pool (240 sq.m.) - considered the biggest indoor hotel swimming-pool in Moscow with water slides and a Jacuzzi.
+This hotel also has the added benefit of a swimming pool - considered the biggest indoor hotel swimming-pool in Moscow with water slides and a Jacuzzi.

-The Venice Restaurant at the Hotel offers Buffet breakfast with an extensive menu of English and French breakfast dishes available for the hotel guests from 7am to 10 am.
+The Venice Restaurant at the hotel offers a continental buffet breakfast with an extensive menu, available for the hotel guests from 7am to 10 am.

 ibis Moscow Paveletskaya